CHANCE TINDER, front man for Project Presley:

 Chance is also alumni of the award winning Las Vegas celebrity look-alike production shows, LEGENDS IN CONCERT & AMERICAN SUPERSTARS (1990 to 2000), and most notably, from 2000 to 2012, over 7,000 performances with Casino Arizona's SHOWSTOPPERS LIVE, in beautiful Scottsdale Arizona.
 That's two shows a day, 6 days a week, for nearly 12 years!!!

-Today, Chance continues to tour both nationally and internationally with his "Salute to Elvis" tribute show… Chance is more than your everyday Elvis Tribute Artist.
+Today, Chance continues to tour both nationally and internationally with "PROJECT PRESLEY: The music of the King".
+Not an impersonation!
+Chance is more than your everyday Elvis entertainer/performer/stylist.
 He's an accomplished actor, recreating a legendary character...
 As seen on stages across America, Europe and Asia.